- Columbia University, Ph.D., 1979

 At the American Museum of Natural History, Kendall has curated several exhibitions, including Mythic Creatures: Dragons, Unicorns, and Mermaids (2007) and Vietnam: Journeys of Body, Mind, and Spirit (2003), a unique collaboration with the Vietnam Museum of Ethnology that earned Kendall a Friendship Medal from the Government of Vietnam.
 Her most recent book, Picturing Gods: The Acquisition and Meaning of Korean Shaman Paintings, is the product of an innovative collaboration with a Korean folklorist (Jongsung Yang) and an art historian (Yul Soo Yoon).
-In April, 2016, Kendall will become President of the Society for East Asian Anthropology, AAA.
+In April, 2016, Kendall will become President of the Association for Asian Studies.

 2015.
 With Jongsung Yang and Yul Soo Yoon.
 Gods Pictures in Korean Contexts: The Ownership and Meaning of Shaman Paintings.
 Honolulu: University of Hawai'i Press.